devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 The development process requires constant iteration and refinement.
 Each phase builds upon the previous one, creating a seamless flow from concept to deployment.
 Regular code reviews and continuous integration practices help maintain code quality throughout the development lifecycle.

-## Exploring Popular Fullstack Development Stacks
+## Exploring Popular Full-stack Development Stacks

-Full stack development stacks serve as the foundation of modern web applications.
+Full-stack development stacks serve as the foundation of modern web applications.
 Let's dive into the most widely-used technology combinations that power today's digital solutions.

 ### **1. MEAN Stack**